 - Transfer to a well-oiled bowl and let rise until double in bulk (about an hour).

 - Punch down dough and divide into three equal pieces (about 10 oz each).
-Working lengthwise on a nonstick foil lined baking sheet, shape pieces into long (about 16 inches) strands and braid the strands to make one braided loaf.
+Working lengthwise on a pastry mat, shape pieces into long (about 16 inches) strands and braid the strands to make one braided loaf.
 This takes practice!
-The strands tend to shrink back after you stretch them, so just be patient and keep trying to braid them.
-If you can manage even a rudimentary braid at this point, you're in good shape.
+After braiding, carefully lift and put on the foil lined baking pan.

 - Allow the braided loaf to rise for about 35 to 40 minutes.
 I like to cover it with an inverted roasting pan while it's rising, but you could also tent it with greased plastic wrap.